 The UGT family of enzymes is responsible for an important part of phase II detoxification.
 In this article, I’ll explain what the UGT enzymes do in the body, how your genes impact this part of detoxification, and lifestyle factors that can increase or decrease this detox process.

-The UDP-glucuronosyltransferase (abbreviated UGT) enzymes facilitate a glucuronidation reaction.
-This term means that one of the UGT enzymes helps make a substance more water-soluble for excretion through urine or feces.
+The UGT (UDP-glucuronosyltransferase) enzymes facilitate a glucuronidation reaction.
+Glucuronidation helps make certain toxic substances more water-soluble and able to be excreted through urine or feces.

 Where does glucuronidation occur?